gzybola/polynomial-calculator/README.md

 * `POP` - pops top polynomial

 ## Test script
-Runs with two arguments: name of program and directory to test.
+Runs with two arguments: name of program and directory to tests.